ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 executing `Install_Nvim-R_Tmux` in their home account.
 Alternatively, the install script can be downloaded from [here](https://github.com/tgirke/Nvim-R_Tmux#2-installation).
 After installing it one needs to log out and in again.
-Note, the install script is optional and will make changes to a user's `.bashrc` and `.tmux.conf` files.
+Note, installing the custom environment is optional (not requried for following examples) and will make changes to a user's `.bashrc` and `.tmux.conf` files.
 These changes can be undone by following instructions printed to screen during install.

 #### Open file with Nvim